alimamulla/Portfolio/Troubleshooting Article.md

 ## Best Practices to Avoid Future Account Blocks

 - Avoid using unauthorized automation tools.
-- Refrain from sending unsolicited or overly promotional messages.
+- Avoid sending messages that are not requested or are too promotional.
 - Maintain high message quality and relevance.
 - Ensure compliance with Meta’s policies and legal requirements.